Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

 # TeamsAppSetupPolicy

-# Description:
+# Description

-Creating a New Teams App Setup Policy and Assigning a Teams App Setup Policy to Users
+Creating a new Teams app setup policy and assigning a Teams app setup policy to users

 # Prerequisites: